craftingcity/The-Known-World/Prenotes July 24 23.md

 	- is a "public" cult
 		- a less than secret society of fanatics performing obviously harmful deeds

 In this case, we're looking towards one of the last two options.
 In the end, Coalition City serves as a collection point for resources, but not their end destination, which would be on the Outskirts of society.

 ### What happened?

+we found a cult in the moss ward in a temple of the many